-Hear stories of smallpox, fire, and murder this Halloween
+Hear stories of smallpox, fire, and murder

 Designed for adult audiences, the Lost Souls of Gastown is both a walking tour and a theatre piece.
 Created by Forbidden Vancouver’s Chief Storyteller Will Woods – and based on documented Vancouver history – the plot weaves through back streets and alleyways to a dramatic finale in the heart of Gastown’s Maple Tree Square.

 The year was 1898.
 After a night of whiskey and cards at the saloon, gold prospector John Bray staggered out onto the streets of Gastown.
 He never made it back to his hotel.
 Robbed and shot three times in the head, he spent two delirious weeks roaming the streets before the bullets finally killed him.

 Relive the tale of John Bray and his mysterious death, along with stories of the people and events that shaped early Vancouver.
 The Lost Souls of Gastown is not a ghost tour.
 It’s an interactive gothic theatre experience that pulls you so deep into the swirling lamplight and darkened alleys of Gastown’s murky past, you may have a hard time finding your way back out…

 Former sailor, gold miner and ferry captain Gassy Jack founded this city by building a saloon in a day.
 A plank of wood and two barrels for a bar.

 Gold rush damsel who kept the miners happy with her ‘flame dance’.
 Broke hearts from Oregon to Alaska … until she got beat her at her own game.

 Gold miner who took three bullets in the head – lasted two weeks before he dropped dead.
 They say his ghost still walks Water Street.
 But who killed him?